BANNER IMAGE: CORYMBIA INTERMEDIA (PINK BLOODWOOD, TEWANTIN NATIONAL PARK, SE OLD

 It pays to ensure that a consultant or consultancy firm has or can access people who have the right qualifications and experience for your job.

 The Ecological Consultants Association of NSW provides some screening of applicants to gain admittance and to hold membership of different categories (student through to experienced practitioner).
 But the ECA is self-regulating and has no legal force.
 Even in the very rare situation when it expels a member for misconduct, this has no bearing on that person’s capacity to work in the industry.
 I was a founding member of the ECA but have not continued my membership because it is ineffectual in correcting some of the ethical and technical problems in the industry.
-It is beneficial but very limited in what it can achieve, especially now that BAM accreditation and associated regulatory processes are in place for most consultant ecologists.

 Objectivity